thebenedict/thebenedict.github.io/_posts/2015-12-09-sema-difference.markdown

 A wrinkle worth mentioning happened in Zanzibar, which runs its own presidential election in parallel with the mainland.
 Amid rumors of an opposition victory the CCM-dominated Zanzibar Electoral Commission (ZEC) [annulled the election result](https://www.washingtonpost.com/news/monkey-cage/wp/2015/11/01/in-zanzibar-democracy-peace-and-unity-are-at-stake-after-annulled-elections/) on October 28, citing irregularities.
 The move was [widely criticized](http://tanzania.usembassy.gov/pr_10282015a.html) and left Zanzibar in an uncertain political situation that is still unresolved.

-### 3 publishers, 6 newspapers
+### Three publishers, six newspapers
 Tanzania has an active media landscape including over 30 print publications that vary widely in scope and quality.
-Conveniently the 3 most prominent publishers  each produce a daily newspaper in English and Swahili, so these 6 papers were an obvious choice for this project.
+Conveniently the three most prominent publishers  each produce a daily newspaper in English and Swahili, so these six papers were an obvious choice for this project.
 The Kenya-based Nation Media Group publishes The [Citizen](http://thecitizen.co.tz) (EN) and [Mwananchi](http://mwananchi.co.tz) (SW), Tanzanian-owned IPP Media publishes [The Guardian](http://www.ippmedia.com/?m=54&lang=EN) (EN) and [Nipashe](http://www.ippmedia.com/?m=54&lang=SW) (SW), and government-owned TSN (Tanzanian Standard Newspapers) publishes the [Daily News](http://dailynews.co.tz/) (EN) and [Habarileo](http://habarileo.co.tz) (SW).
 Here they are in a table:

 <div class="scrollable-table-wrapper">
   <table class="publisher-table">